Esteban Robles Espinosa

 Esteban Robles Espinosa (died 9 May 2008) was the commander of Mexico City's Investigative Police Force.
 He headed Mexico City's anti-kidnapping unit until 2003 and served on the internal affairs commission.
-He was fatally shot down on 9 May 2008 around dawn by armed men, a day after the death of Federal Police chief Édgar Eusebio Millán Gómez, probably in retaliation for the recent crackdown on organized crime.
+He was fatally shot on 9 May 2008 around dawn by armed men, a day after the death of Federal Police chief Édgar Eusebio Millán Gómez, probably in retaliation for the recent crackdown on organized crime.